 - depression is a serious illness that interferes with everyday life

 - it is important to get help if you are concerned about your child's depression

 - depression can be treated effectively

 Lots of children feel sad or upset some of the time when they think that everything is going wrong with friends, at school, and home.
 Depression is different to feeling sad or miserable - it's an illness and its symptoms last for a long time and interfere with a child or young person carrying on with their everyday activities.

 About 5 in 100 children experience depression.
 Both boys and girls can experience the illness.
-Depression is more common in teenagers - affecting approximately 9 in 100 young men and 18 in 100 of young women.
+Depression is more common in teenagers - affecting approximately 9 in 100 young men and 18 in 100 young women.

 Children and young people who are at higher risk for depression are those who are very stressed, have learning or behaviour difficulties, or have experienced a loss.

 No one knows the exact cause of depression, but experts believe a combination of environmental and biological factors are important.
 Research has shown that depression can run in families who may have vulnerable genes.
 Stressful and negative events can also cause depression, and alcohol and drug use and physical illnesses increase a person's chances of experiencing depression.
 A person who focuses on the negative aspects of life is also more likely to experience depression.

 What are the signs and symptoms of depression in children and young people?